The first stage under the Design tab is Project Information. This is where you will create the foundation for your project.

 Note: The bearing of the Property Line will change based on the Orientation, so we recommend setting the orientation first.

-Orientation (Vip3D Only): Use the compass to set North for the project.
+Use the compass to set North for the project.
 As you move the sun or adjust the time, it will reflect the real life location of the sun.

 In Construction Page Layout, the North Symbol will automatically match the Orientation set here.

-Environment: The Environment options will set different backdrops in the distance of your project while in 3D and Presentation.
+Set different backdrops in the distance of your project while in 3D and Presentation.
 Left click on the drop-down menu to select the option you want:

-Desert will show a desert mountain landscape
+Desert Options will show a desert mountain landscape

 Lake will show water with rolling hills along the horizon

 NOTE: The Backgrounds are set and cannot be rotated or altered.